TACC/Core-CMS-Custom/README.md

 - [Core CMS], the base CMS code for TACC WMA CMS Websites
 - [Core Portal], the base Portal code for TACC WMA CMS Websites
 - [Core Styles], the shared UI pattern code for TACC WMA CMS Websites
-- [Core CMS Resources], the original solution for extensions of the [Core CMS] project
+- [Core CMS Resources], the old solution for extensions of the [Core CMS] project
 - [Core Portal Deployments], private repository that facilitates deployments of [Core Portal] images via [Camino] and Jenkins

 ## Project Architecture